 The Importance of Checking Your Coolant Before Winter

-Your owner’s manual contains your maintenance schedule on how often you should change your coolant—typically recommended every two years or 30,000 miles.
+To ensure you get the most out of your vehicle, stay up-to-date on all its maintenance needs and check your coolant.
+Your owner’s manual contains your maintenance schedule on how often you should change your coolant, with most vehicles typically recommending every two years or 30,000 miles.

 Does My Car Need Antifreeze in the Winter?

-You may think antifreeze and coolant are the same things, but that is not true—antifreeze is an ethylene glycol-based liquid that does not freeze or boil easily, while engine coolant is a mixture of antifreeze and distilled water.
-When added to water, the ethylene glycol in antifreeze lowers the freezing temperature and raises the boiling point, allowing the liquid to circulate through the engine bay regardless of the season.
+While your engine coolant contains antifreeze, these liquids are not the same thing.
+Antifreeze is an ethylene glycol-based liquid that does not freeze or boil easily, while engine coolant is a mixture of antifreeze and distilled water.
+When added to water, the ethylene glycol in antifreeze lowers the freezing temperature of your engine and raises the boiling point, allowing the liquid to circulate through the engine bay regardless of the season.

-Engine coolant is typically a 50/50 split of antifreeze and distilled water, but there are also some options made of 70/30 split of antifreeze and water.
-To find out which one your car needs, check your owner’s manual or ask for assistance at your local retailer.
+Engine coolant is typically a 50/50 split of antifreeze and distilled water, but some mixtures are made of a 70/30 antifreeze and water.
+To find out which one your car needs, check your owner’s manual or visit a nearby certified repair facility.

-- Remove or open the radiator drain plug or bolt (depending on the type) and wait for all the coolant to drain.
-Replace the plug or bolt.
-Safely dispose of the toxic drained coolant to a suitable container.
+- Next, remove or open the radiator drain plug or bolt (depending on the type) and wait for all the coolant to drain into the placed container.
+Once empty, replace the plug or bolt and safely dispose of the toxic drained coolant following.

-- Flush out the cooling system by pouring rinsing fluid into the reservoir before topping it up with water.
-Drain the system again in the same way you did with the coolant, reserving the toxic drained fluid in a sealed container to dispose of responsibly.
+- Now that the radiator is empty, it is time to rinse out the system.
+To do this, you will need to pour rinsing fluid into the reservoir.
+Next, drain the system again in the same way you did with the coolant, reserving the drained fluid in a sealed container to dispose of responsibly.